-Society Garlic Basics
+Meet the Society Garlic

 Plant large society bulbs just below the surface of the ground.
-Space them 8 to 12 inches apart and water well when the top 3 inches of soil is dry.
+Space them 8 to 12 inches apart and water well when the top 3 inches of soil are dry.
 Keep the soil consistently moist during the first year of growth to allow society garlic's roots to develop and grow deep.
 The deeper the roots grow, the more they will be able to access water and nutrients.